microsoft/CameraTraps/README.md

 Speaking of models that might be useful to other people, we have trained a one-class animal detector trained on several hundred thousand bounding boxes from a variety of ecosystems.
 Lots more information &ndash; including download links &ndash; on the [MegaDetector page](megadetector.md).

-Here's a &ldquo;teaser&rdquo; image of what detector output looks like:
+Here&rsquo;s a &ldquo;teaser&rdquo; image of what detector output looks like:

 ![alt text](images/detector_example.jpg "Red bounding box on fox")